AlexeySachkov/dnd-action-cards/README.md

 will create with this tool.
 As you may have guessed, the deck may never be complete, but at least for now it is fun digging into the docs and writing some code.
 [Automation](https://xkcd.com/1319/).

+## Credits

+Dice icons included into the repo were taken from https://game-icons.net/tags/dice.html They are distributed under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/) according to the website.